PNG to PDF Converter

 PNG to PDF Conversion Explained

-This conversion is a bad idea if you intend to display the file on a webpage.
-Web browsers render .PNG natively and efficiently, while .PDF requires a heavier document viewer.
-You should also avoid this conversion if you need to edit the image pixels later.
+This conversion is a bad idea if you want to embed a graphic on a website.
+Web browsers render .PNG natively and efficiently, while .PDF requires a heavy document viewer plugin.

 Typical Tasks and Users